 The vision must be something that you and the entire business organization believe in strongly enough that it inspires you and all the team members of the company.

 Moreover, Prof. Hooijberg explains that visionary leadership cannot end with the general manager having just vision and keeping it to themselves.
-They must also “communicate their passion to others to motivate them to execute their vision.”
+They must “communicate their passion to others to motivate them to execute their vision.”
 That is the leadership part of visionary leadership.
 It’s not just the little things you do every day.
 It is also why you do them.
 Your team members need a “why” as much as you do.
 It’s your job to provide it.

-2. Strategic Thinking Skills
+2. Strategic thinking skills

 This is not about dreaming.
 There are concrete steps to achieve your vision.